soham1410/ml-fruit-classification/README.md

 The project follows these implementation steps:

+1.  **Configuration:** Before running the training, review and set the desired hyperparameters in `config.json`.
-1.  **Data Preparation:** The `src/data.py` script downloads and prepares the Fruits-360 dataset for training.
+2.  **Data Preparation:** The `src/data.py` script downloads and prepares the Fruits-360 dataset for training.
-2.  **Model Training:** The `train.py` script trains the SVM+PCA, CNN, and ensemble models on the prepared data.
+3.  **Model Training:** The `train.py` script reads the configuration and trains the SVM+PCA, CNN, and ensemble models on the prepared data.
-3.  **Model Evaluation:** After training, the `train.py` script evaluates the performance of each model and saves the results.
+4.  **Model Evaluation:** After training, the `train.py` script evaluates the performance of each model and saves the results.
-4.  **Visualization:** The `visualize.py` script generates various plots to visualize the model performance and data characteristics.
+5.  **Visualization:** The `visualize.py` script generates various plots to visualize the model performance and data characteristics.
-5.  **Inference:** The `app.py` script provides a user-friendly interface to test the trained models with new fruit images.
+6.  **Inference:** The `app.py` script provides a user-friendly interface to test the trained models with new fruit images.

 ## Experimental Setup

+-   **Configuration (`config.json`):** Key hyperparameters for the training process are defined in `config.json`.
+This includes:
+    -   `pca_components`: A list of component numbers for PCA.
+    -   `fold_values`: A list of fold numbers for cross-validation.
+    -   `random_state`: The seed for reproducible random operations.
--   **Parameters:** The `train.py` script defines key parameters, including the number of PCA components, the number of folds for cross-validation, and the number of epochs for CNN training.
+    -   `cnn_epochs`: The number of epochs for CNN training.
+    -   `batch_size`: The batch size for data loaders.
+    -   `learning_rate`: The learning rate for the Adam optimizer.
 -   **Tools:** The Kaggle API is used for downloading the dataset.
 -   **Libraries:**
     -   `streamlit`: For creating the web application.